nitishkmr005/Capstone_Project/README.md

 Sample Dataset Description -

+- sample.zip: Contains 5,606 images with size 1024 x 1024

-There are 16 classes (15 diseases, and one for "No findings") in the full dataset, but since this is drastically reduced version of the full dataset, some of the classes are sparse with the labeled as "No findings"
+- There are 16 classes (15 diseases, and one for "No findings") in the full dataset, but since this is drastically reduced version of the full dataset, some of the classes are sparse with the labeled as "No findings"

 1) Hernia - 13 images
 2) Pneumonia - 62 images